Article I – NAME

 Section 5.
 The Treasurer shall be responsible for carrying out all fiscal policies and procedures adopted by the Board; and be responsible for preparation of financial statements and presentation of these to the Board at each regular meeting; and shall submit a written report at the annual meeting.

 Section 6.
-The Board of Directors shall adopt a Code of Ethics and Policy and Procedure Manual and the President shall appoint an Arbitration & Grievance Committee which together with these Bylaws shall constitute the governing authority of each member.
+The Board of Directors shall adopt a Code of Ethics and Policy and Procedure Manual which together with these Bylaws shall constitute the governing authority of each member.
 All persons accepting membership in the Association agree to abide by the above as a condition of membership and continued membership.

 Article VIII – MEETINGS